PCNOK? What is It, Its Mission, Members & Details

 What is the total revenue of PCNOK?

-In 2021, PCNOK generated $1.1 million in revenue.
-The majority of it’s revenue comes from patient care services, with additional income coming from pharmaceuticals, equipment rentals, and donations.
+In 2021, the network generated $1.1 million in revenue.
+The majority of its revenue comes from patient care services, with additional income coming from pharmaceuticals, equipment rentals, and donations.

 How many employees Patient Care Network of Oklahoma has?